-- The conduit requirements are for a typical swing gate operator installation (the secondary operator is shown for those applications where a secondary operator may be used).
+- The conduit requirements are for a typical slide gate operator installation (the secondary operator is shown for those applications where a secondary operator may be used).
 The conduit requirements for your application may vary from this depending on your specific needs. - Use only sweeps for conduit bends.
-Do not use 90° connectors as this will make wire pulls very difficult and can cause damage to wire insulation. - We suggest that minimum 3/4-inch conduit be used to protect wires from the elements. - Be sure that all conduits are installed in accordance with local codes.
+Do not use 90° elbows as this will make wire pulls very difficult and can cause damage to wire insulation.